 Personal Item Packing: The Necessities

-Bonus: The daypack is also the perfect day bag for Disney, a cruise outing, beach day (it’s almost perfectly waterproof!), or around town.
+Bonus: The Outbreaker Daypack — our go-to personal item — is the perfect day bag for Disney, a cruise outing, beach day (it’s almost perfectly waterproof!), or around town.

 - Wallet & ID